-As the alternating current tries to flow through the outer surface, meaning the skin of the conductor, we refer to this phenomenon as skin effect.
+Alternating current flows through the conductor at 50 or 60 Hertz.
+This effect increases with increasing supply frequency.
+Since the alternating current tries to flow through the surface, or skin, of the conductor, we refer to this phenomenon as skin effect.

 Skin Effect Formula